acm-uiuc/groot-quotes-service/README.md

 :: PUT ::
 /quotes/:id/approve

+## Data Migration

+Run `rake db:liquid` to migrate a table dump of previous quotes in csv format.
+An example can be seen under `scripts/data.csv.template`.

 ## License

 This project is licensed under the University of Illinois/NCSA Open Source License.
 For a full copy of this license take a look at the LICENSE file.